 Fly Fishing Tips for AMC Maine Wilderness Lodges - Match the Hatch

-Note: these tips on hatch timing and fly selection come from Shannon LeRoy, Program Manager and Manager and Registered Maine Guide.
+Note: tips on hatch timing and fly selection come from AMC Registered Maine Guides.

-From early May through the middle of June, March Brown nymphs and dry flies are the angler's choice on the smaller ponds, while Grey Ghost streamers or other smelt imitators are good on the larger ponds.
-Caddis flies are also good choices through August.
+From early May through the middle of June, March Brown nymphs and dry flies are the angler's choice on the smaller ponds, while Grey Ghost streamers or other smelt imitators are good options on the larger ponds.
+Caddis flies and Wood Special are some favorites among local anglers.

-Early July brings the green drake hatch, which typically brings lots of action at twilight.
-This is a good time for anglers to spend the day hiking or canoeing with friends or family, and still get in some exciting fishing at the end of the day.
+Early July brings the hexagenia (green drake) hatch, which typically brings heavy action and large fish at twilight.
+This is a good time for anglers to utilize the many recreational activities MWL has to offer during the day and get onto the water in the evening for some exciting fishing action.

-Late September is usually a good time for fly fishing, and the brook trout are especially bright in their fall coloration.
+Mid-to late September is a great time for fly fishing.
+This biting insects have subsided, the temperatures are mild, and the brook trout are especially brilliant in their fall spawning colors.

-A well-stocked fly box for anglers visiting the AMC's Maine Wilderness Lodges should include the following flies:
+A well-stocked fly box for anglers visiting the AMC's Maine Wilderness Lodges should include some or all the following flies: